oyekanmiayo/dsa-all-langs/graph/README.md

 * Finding out if an edge exists involved getting to the index of a vertex O(1) + traversing the list of neighbours at the index **O(d)**, where d = degree of current vertex.
 In the worst case d can be equal to |V| - 1 if a vertex is connected to all other vertices in the graph
 * Finding all the neighbors for a vertex requires returning the list at the index of the vertex.
 This time complexity for this is **O(1)**

+(Make a note here about how graphs don't usually come pre-packaged in a language like other data structures.)

 ## Internals (Graphs Traversals)

 ## Terminologies